Kagu-chan/jpdb.io/README.md

 # Features

-Most features can be enabled or disabled in the [settings](https://jpdb.io/settings).
+All features can be enabled or disabled in the [settings](https://jpdb.io/settings).

-EXPLAIN UNSUSPEND!

 # Module Settings